 - The length of the delay for a warrant.
 Misdemeanor DUI charges must be filed within one year of the arrest date.
 In most felony cases the state has three years to file charges.
-Everything else being equal, when your cases are filed on time but you are not notified for several years, you have a stronger Serna motion then you would have if you are not notified for only several weeks.
+Everything else being equal, when your cases are filed on time but you are not notified for several years, you have a stronger Serna motion than you would have if you are not notified for only several weeks.

 - The reason for the delay.
-Is it your or your attorney’s job to point out to the court that there is no good reason why you were not notified for such a long period of time.
+Is it your or your attorney’s job to point out to the court that there is no good reason why you were not notified for such a long period of time?
 If there is no legitimate justification for the delay, the court can find prejudice and dismiss your case.
 Then the Serna Motion will be satisfied and DUI charges dismissed.

-- Why do we have a protection of our speedy trial right?
-Because with time defendant’s opportunity to present a defense decreases.
+- Why do we have a guarantee of the right to a speedy trial?
+Because time passage robs the defendant of a better opportunity to present a defense.

-Notes: recently, the People of the State of California argued that the right to a speedy trial attaches at the time the complaint is filed.
+Note: Prosecutors often argue that the right to a speedy trial attaches at the time the complaint is filed.
 This is incorrect: Serna v.
 Superior Court clearly states that this right attaches by the filing of the complaint or arrest, whichever is first.